zhainhart/mindcollector/README.md

-# mindcollector
+# Mind Collector
+Grab anything on your mind,
+write anything,
-Grab anything on your mind, write anything, take any image and let us collect and give a brand new brain
+take any image

+and let us collect and give a brand-new brain